RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.19.md

 A subscriber is the entity whose name appears as the subject in a certificate.
 The subscriber asserts that he or she uses the key and certificate in accordance with the certificate policy asserted in the certificate, and does not issue certificates.
 For this policy, subscribers are limited to Federal employees, contractors, affiliated personnel, and devices operated by or on behalf of Federal agencies.
 CAs are sometimes technically considered “subscribers” in a PKI.
 However, the term “subscriber” as used in this document refers only to those who request certificates for uses other than signing and issuing certificates or certificate status information.

 There is a subset of human subscribers who will be issued role-based certificates.
 These certificates will identify a specific role on behalf of which the subscriber is authorized to act rather than the subscriber’s name and are issued in the interest of supporting accepted business practices.
 The role-based certificate can be used in situations where non-repudiation is desired.
 Normally, it will be issued in addition to an individual subscriber certificate.
 A specific role may be identified in certificates issued to multiple subscribers, however, the key pair will be unique to each individual role-based certificate (i.e. there may be four individuals carrying a certificate issued in the role of “Secretary of Commerce” however, each of the four individual certificates will carry unique keys and certificate identifiers).
 Roles for which role-based certificates may be issued are limited to those that are held by a unique individual within an organization (e.g. *Chief Information Officer, GSA* is a unique individual whereas *Program Analyst, GSA* is not).

+Practice Note: When determining whether a role-based certificate is authorized, consider whether the role carries inherent authority beyond the job title.
+Role-based certificates may also be used for individuals on temporary assignment, where the temporary assignment carries an authority not shared by the individuals in their usual occupation, for example: “*Watch Commander, Task Force 1*”.

 ### Relying Parties